 The truth is that no investor (at least one without a fully functional crystal ball) knows what's going to happen with a particular stock/industry/sector.
 One can only come up with a plausible set of scenarios, try to assign reasonable probabilities to those outcomes, and then determine if the weighted average of those outcomes is skewed in favor of a long/short position (if they net out, then it's worth just staying away).

-As a former Cirrus Logic (CRUS) bear when the stock was in the $30+ range, I found myself attracted to Cirrus in the teens/low $20 range as I had believed that the stock had, along with its business, reached a cyclical trough and was set to rebound...
+As a former Cirrus Logic (NASDAQ:CRUS) bear when the stock was in the $30+ range, I found myself attracted to Cirrus in the teens/low $20 range as I had believed that the stock had, along with its business, reached a cyclical trough and was set to rebound...

 |FREE||SA PRO MEMBERS|

 |IDEA GENERATOR||X||Exclusive access to 10 PRO ideas every day|

 |INVESTING IDEAS LIBRARY||X||Exclusive access to PRO library of more than 15,000 ideas|

 |SECTOR EXPERT NETWORK||X||Exclusive access to all sector experts for direct consultation|